 Registry lock is a service that helps protect domains against malicious actors and unintended changes that may affect the stability and availability of a website.
 The .nz registry lock service adds a layer of security checks to safeguard change requests to a .nz domain name before executing them.
 The additional security checks make it deliberately harder to cause damaging changes to a domain name.

-This registry lock service is for registrars to provide to their customers and it is different to the registry lock that is used in the current SRS.
+Future feature - This registry lock service is for registrars to provide to their customers and it is different to the registry lock that is used in the current SRS.
 Please refer to the compliance lock below.

 Compliance lock (new feature)